LeoLi225/LDY/docs/Leo.md

 ##### 1. You can set by uploading a representative image of the Discord server.
 ##### 2. Enter the name of your Discord server.
 ##### 3. Click Create to create a Discord Server.

+### 1-3.
+Check Discord Server Administrator Privileges
+##### First, access the voice channel.
+You can only add Discord bots to servers that have a crown next to their name on the Discord server.